 Call us for an assessment of your particular situation – obligation free.

 The 28-day stand down

 If you’ve been disqualified on a “serious” traffic offence – namely drink driving and similar road hazard type offences (which typically carry at least 6 months disqualification) – then sorry but the law says that we can’t get you a limited licence until the first 28 days of the disqualification are over.

 Great news – no stand down in some cases

 With a demerit point suspension or a disqualification for careless use, or any of the “Boy-racer” offences (sustained loss of traction, unnecessary exhibition of speed or street racing) you don’t need to wait 28 days – you can apply for a limited licence immediately.

 Supposing I am eligible – what happens then?

-And what are you're chances?
+And what are your chances?
 Again consult us.
-But, here's an indication.
-We have succeeded in getting a limited licence for a client convicted (in the hands of another lawyer) on a fifth drink drive with a previous conviction within the last five years - and who was on a suspended jail term for the most recent conviction!
+But, here’s an indication.
+We have succeeded in getting a limited licence for a client convicted (in the hands of another lawyer) on a fifth drink drive with a previous conviction within the last five years – and who was on a suspended jail term for the most recent conviction!
 We hope that gives you hope.